FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 Also, this software allows to construct a simplification of a mesh.
 This decimation is based on the Hausdorff distance between the initial and the current triangulation.
 Compared to the software yams, FreeYams can be used also to produce anisotropic triangulations adapted to levelset simulations.
 A technical report on freeYams documentation is available [here](https://www.ljll.math.upmc.fr/frey/publications/RT-0252.pdf).

 To call FreeYams in FreeFem++, we used the keyword `:::freefem freeyams`.
 The arguments of this function are the initial mesh and/or metric.
-The metric with `::freefem freeyams` are a `:::freefem func`, a `:::freefem fespace` function, a symmetric tensor function, a symmetric tensor `:::freefem fespace` function or a vector of double (`:::freefem real[int]`).
+The metric with `:::freefem freeyams` are a `:::freefem func`, a `:::freefem fespace` function, a symmetric tensor function, a symmetric tensor `:::freefem fespace` function or a vector of double (`:::freefem real[int]`).
 If the metric is a vector of double, this data must be given in `:::freefem metric` parameter.
 Otherwise, the metric is given in the argument.

 For example, the adapted mesh of `Thinit` defined by the metric $u$ defined as `:::freefem fespace` function is obtained by writing: